-There is a funny thing about getting started.
-It’s that for the most part I believed, it is the hard part.
-When really, the hardest part and also, much more important part is to keep going.
+There’s a funny thing about getting started: it’s the hard part.
+At least that’s what I believe, when really, the hardest part (and most important part) is to just keep going.

 In Andrew Warner’s guide on getting started with video interviews, he said:

 I don’t want you doubting yourself or procrastinating after your first interview.
 I want you to increase your motivation to do another (and another and another).

 “If only I could bring the courage to get this thing started, things will slot into place.“ This was my thinking.
 Yet, I don’t think that’s right anymore.
 The much more important thing to focus on is how you start.
 So you can keep doing it.

 The one quote I keep coming back to is this: